Björn Bürger

 Björn Bürger is one of the finest baritone singers of his generation, acclaimed both for his vocal qualities and natural sense of stagecraft.

-Born in Rodgau (Germany), he studied singing and graduated from the Frankfurt Conservatoire, where he was taught by Hedwig Fassbender.
+Born in Rodgau (Germany), he studied singing with Hedwig Fassbender in Frankfurt.

 He has taken part in masterclasses with Kurt Moll, Helmut Deutsch and Christoph Pregardien.